Wellness journal — research and writing from Nghê Prana, a Hoi An riverside hotel and wellness spa

 in Person

-Everything you have read about here — the sleep science, the breathwork, the herbal baths — we practice it daily at Nghê Prana.
+Everything you have read about here — the sleep-first rooms, the Vietnamese herbal spa, the herbal baths — we build into every stay at Nghê Prana.
 Come see for yourself.

 See Pricelist